FusionAuth/fusionauth-site/site/docs/v1/tech/themes/client-side-password-rule-validation.md

 navcategory: customization
 ---

-FusionAuth checks all password rules in serverside validation, but you can also check them client side.
+FusionAuth checks password rules in server-side validation, but you can also check them in your client.
+This page shows one method of doing so in JavaScript.

 {% comment %}
 This page is primarily pulled from a GH subdirectory, ensuring that the code can be ran and updated easily.
 The README is also in that repo to make sure it stays in sync with the code.